The types of cookies we use

-Our website is thistleinitiatives.com and includes the sub-domains that we own and operate.
+Our website is www.thistleinitiatives.co.uk includes our sub-domains, we own and operate.
 When we refer to site we mean website.

 When we refer to “you” we mean you as a user or visitor of our site.